SCIInstitute/UncertainSCI/docs/user_docs/getting_started.md

 # # Polynomial order
 order = 5
 ```
-Now we can create the [PCE object](../api_docs/pce.html#module-UncertainSCI.pce) and generate parameter samples:
+Now we can create the {class}`UncertainSCI.pce.PolynomialChaosExpansion` object and generate parameter samples:
 ```Python
 from UncertainSCI.pce import PolynomialChaosExpansion